Updated July 5, 2026

 What Homeowners Insurance Covers

 In New Hampshire, homeowners insurance is built around the same core protections, but the local risk picture makes each one more important to size correctly.
-Dwelling coverage pays to repair or rebuild the structure of your home after covered damage, and the state’s reconstruction cost index of 112 suggests replacement costs can run above a simple purchase-price estimate.
+Dwelling coverage can help pay to repair or rebuild the structure of your home after covered damage, and the state’s reconstruction cost index of 112 suggests replacement costs can run above a simple purchase-price estimate.
 Other structures coverage can matter for detached garages, sheds, or fences exposed to heavy snow and wind in places like Concord, Laconia, or coastal communities.
-Personal property coverage protects belongings inside the home, which is useful when theft or burglary affects a property in a state that still records meaningful property-crime activity.
+Personal property coverage can help protect belongings inside the home, which is useful when theft or burglary affects a property in a state that still records meaningful property-crime activity.
 Liability coverage helps if someone is injured on your property, and medical payments coverage can help with smaller injury claims, though limits vary by policy.
 Additional living expenses coverage can be important if a winter storm, wind event, or fire leaves you temporarily out of your home while repairs are underway.
 Standard policies in New Hampshire generally exclude flood damage, so homes near rivers, low-lying areas, or coastal zones need to treat flood as a separate decision.
 The New Hampshire Insurance Department regulates the market, but the policy form and endorsements still vary by carrier, so coverage should be checked line by line before binding.

 Coverage Included